 Large-scale assessments over several years reveal that reading achievement has improved in primary schools, while reading and maths achievement in middle secondary school has declined.
 John Ainley explains.

-The failure of incentives to drive school improvement
+The path to school system improvement